Announcing the finalists for the 2026 Cardboard Edison Award!

 May: winners announced

-Coming soon!
-Our annual Cardboard Edison Best Practices booklet, filled with board game design tips and resources, returns soon!
+It’s out now!
+Our annual Cardboard Edison Best Practices booklet, filled with board game design tips and resources for every step of the process, is back!

 See the results from previous years’ Cardboard Edison Award